isaacnmm/pestpolicy-hugo2XX/content/posts/how-did-my-dog-get-fleas/index.md

 layout: post
 ---

-Recently, I noticed my neighbor's dog scratching and upon further inspection, I have served simply that on them. - So my neighbor's biggest question was how did my dog get [fleas](https://pestpolicy.com/best-dog-backpack-carrier-for-hiking/) this is a question.
+Recently, I noticed my neighbor's dog scratching and upon further inspection, I have served simply that on them. - So my neighbor's biggest question was how did my dog get [fleas](https://pestpolicy.com/best-dog-backpack-carrier-for-hiking/)this is a question.
 Has it become a flea magnet?
 This is a question I'll be answering in this article.

 **But in brief, dogs can get fleas from other animals such as foxes, raccoons, and rodents, or from the house (from flea-infested blankets, rugs, and bedding), or even in outdoor spaces such as the neighbor's yard, or flea-infested kennels. **

-##  Details: How Did My [Dog](https://pestpolicy.com/best-dog-beds/) Get Fleas?
+##  Details: How Did My [Dog](https://pestpolicy.com/best-dog-beds/)Get Fleas?

 ###  1. Can Dogs Get Fleas From Other Animals?
 Wildlife?
 Hotspot #1